ellerinaurelia/CryptoWeb-Code/README.md

 ## 🛠️ Component Blueprint

 This project implements strict separation of concerns within the `src/components/` directory.
+All 9 components work in absolute harmony (most of the time).
 Here is the anatomy of our logic:

 | Component | Role & Technical Highlight |
 | :--- | :--- |